dheerajshenoy/Keplers-law-orbit-experiment-python/README.md

 # Keplers-law-orbit-experiment-python
 Kepler's law of orbits verification program written in Python with included GUI frontend

+# Installation

+Just run `pip install -r requirements.txt` in the directory.
+And then run the `KeplerGUI.py` file

 # Introduction

 This is based on the lab experiment found [here](https://faculty.uca.edu/njaustin/PHYS1401/Laboratory/kepler.html#:~:text=Kepler%20was%20able%20to%20determine,its%20orbit%20every%20687%20days.).